What is Osteoporosis?

 If you know what this is, you probably already have it or someone in your family does.
 So, You may be wondering what is osteoporosis (OP).
 In short, it’s a weakening of the bones where they are becoming less dense.
 If you took a crosssection of a healthy bone, you will find that there are small holes throughout it; however, when you have OP, these holes get larger and larger (less density) causing your bones to more easily fracture or break.

 So what causes osteoporosis (OP)?

-I would like to share a bit about this because I recently received a diagnosis of severe osteoporosis.
+I would like to share a bit about this because, in 2021, I received a diagnosis of severe osteoporosis.
 I was shocked.
 Being a dairy farmer’s girl, I have always loved my dairy foods.
 And even though it has been many years since I was on the farm, I still eat plenty of it.
 I have also, always had great posture.
 So why did my bones get weaker?
 What else may have been causing the problem?

 Reminder: I am a patient, not a doctor.
 What I am sharing comes largely from what my doctors taught me and what I have discovered in my own searching.